Connect with us

 Crystal Dotson, 39, of Corinth and her family saw their drinking water tested at 92.5 ppt in total PFAS, which is far beyond the level of 10 that Consumer Reports recommends.
 (The EPA has no recommendation on total PFAS, just PFOA and for PFOS.)

-She wonders if the forever chemicals have played a role in the declining health of her family since they moved to the of Corinth a decade ago.
+She wonders if the forever chemicals have played a role in the declining health of her family since they moved to the city of Corinth a decade ago.

 Her 56-year-old husband, Tim, who was in good health, has now developed high blood pressure and polycystic kidney disease.
 Both hypertension and kidney disease have been linked to these forever chemicals.